yunruse/trmnl-tricks/README.md

   You may also, optionally, specify `qr-wifi-encryption` (by default, WPA is used) or a bare `qr-wifi-hidden` for a hidden network.

 - For Apple Shortcuts, provide its name in `qr-apple-shortcut`

-> [!TIP]
-> **If your QR code is in all-caps it takes up less space.** If you want to squeeze a few pixels of space, try testing a URL or email in all-caps first to see if it works.

 For example: